Recursive properties of the characteristic polynomial of weighted lattices: Properties of the Characteristic Polynomial

 \end{theorem}

-\begin{proof} We prove the result by induction on the height of $\mL$, noting that the first step holds by Lemma \ref{lem:diamond}.
-Now suppose that the result holds whenever $\mL$ has height at most $n-1$.
+\begin{proof} We prove the result by induction on the length of $\mL$, noting that the first step holds by Lemma \ref{lem:diamond}.
+Now suppose that the result holds whenever $\mL$ has length at most $n-1$.
+Note that since $\mL$ is graded, we have $\h(H) <\h(\mL)$.
 Applying Lemma \ref{lem:chardec} and using the fact that $\pp(\mW/H;z) = z^{f(E)-f(H)}-1$, we have: